jackh1999/ECE445/notebooks/Dorian Tricaud/README.md

 Schematics for all subsystems have been created in KiCAD and images added to the design document.
 These schematics can also be viewed in the models folder (10/4/2024 Update: A few components have been changed due to version conflicts these files have been updated).

 #### Measurement Subsystem
+Designs were largely chosen to mimic an actual four point probe.
+For that reason we plan to use 200 mA current source, apparently the higher current will provide better readings.
+We aren't completely sure on the voltage readings we are going to get from the probe head, however we currently anticipate between 20mV to 100mV readings.
+We plan to amplify these results in order to ensure that our ADC can properly measure the results.
 #### User Input Subsystem
 Chose buttons and capacitances to debounce switches for ~1ms.
 #### Display Subsystem